 The Executive Committee oversees the management of the business and affairs of the Bank and the Group, within the parameters delegated by the Board.
 It reviews the Bank's policies, principles, strategies, values, objectives and performance targets.
-These include the risk policies and risk portfolios and the implementation of risk management strategies within the parameters of the Bank's risk profile, the investment and divestment policies, and the human resource policies.
+These include investment and divestment policies, and human resource policies.
 It also endorses such other matters and initiates any special reviews and actions as appropriate for the prudent management of the Bank.